dreamind/ix/workshops/infrastructure/index.md

 Exercises
 ---------

 1. HTTP is a stateless protocol, by which we mean that it has no memory of one transaction to the next.

+  1. Create an HTML form to submit some parameters to another page (you can use slide 13 as a template or look up `http://www.w3schools.com` for help).
+  2. Pass a parameter to a CGI script, which you will write using Python, using the `<input type="hidden">` tag.
+  3. The CGI script will output HTML displaying the value of all the parameters that you've passed through, including the hidden ones.
+  4. Now, in the HTML page that has been output, add another form.
+  5. Pass one of the parameters into this new form and repeat the process to pass the information to a new CGI script and HTML output (creating a chain).
+  6. Briefly sketch in a block diagram the sequence of HTML form, CGI scripts and parameters passed between them.

-Using python for the CGI script submit information using an HTML form and display this output in HTML output from the CGI script.
-In the HTML output, write another form that outputs more HTML using a second CGI script.
-Pass some information between these pages using the `<input type="hidden">` tag.
-Can you see how this allows one page to *remember* another and pass information down a chain of HTTP requests?
-Can you think of another way for pages to remember the conversation from one HTTP conversation to the next (hint: think about persistent data).
+   Can you see how this process allows one page to *remember* another and pass information down a chain of HTTP requests?
+Can you think of another way for pages to remember the conversation from one HTTP conversation to the next (hint: think about persistent data and text files).

 2. As demonstrated above, you can display environment variables on a server by invoking a form, and these provide information about the client (e.g. `HTTP_USER_AGENT`).
-You can manipulate these client variables by changing the lines on your HTTP request (the commands starting with `GET…`).
+You can manipulate these client variables by changing the lines on your HTTP request (the commands starting with `GET…` in question 1 under HTTP).
 Write an HTTP request that includes information on the `HTTP_USER_AGENT` and the `HTTP_REFERER` (an environment variable that represents where the CGI script has been called from).
-Can you make these variables display whatever you, as the client wants?
+As the client, can you control what the server displays for these variables?
 What are the security implications of this?

 3. Consider a scenario where you have a large number of calculations and a large resulting data-set.
-In many web-enabled informatics processes you must communicate these calculations and data between pages using HTTP, but their size makes this communication difficult.
-For example, an HTML form reads in a CSV (comma-separated value) spreadsheet of temperature readings for every day for the major capital cities in Australia (therefore 8 * 365 cells) and outputs a variety of statistical metrics: the mean, median, standard deviation, etc. Outline a way to communicate this information from the page that is reading the CSV file to another page using HTML, HTTP and CGI.
+In many web-enabled informatics processes you must communicate such calculations and data between pages using HTTP and CGI, but their size makes this communication difficult.

+  1. Using this `data-set`, write a CGI script that reads in the CSV file and outputs the data to an HTML table.
+How long does it take to render?

+  2. Instead of reading one line at a time, trying reading several at a time.
+    1. Is there an optimum size of line numbers?
+    2. Is there an overhead in finding the place in the data-set again?

+  3. Is the way the information organised important?
+Why?

+  4. Is there a way to manage the user experience that helps with the processing time?
+    1. Is there a way to process the data in the background?

+For references to help, try `https://docs.python.org/2/library/csv.html` for handling CSV files in Python and `http://www.w3schools.com` for HTML table tags.

 Other Resources